SWEG-2016EC-Batch/Logicians/ETS1241_Sara_Redwan/BMI.md

      Step 3.6.3: Else if BMI <= 29.9, , print "You are over weight"
      Step 3.6.4: Else  print"You are in obesity"

-Step 3.7:if you want to calculate for othe people insert any character or to stop enter 0"
+Step 3.7:if you want to calculate for other people insert any character or to stop enter 0"

     Step 3.7.1: Input i